python/cpython/Doc/c-api/capsule.rst

    free it inside the *destructor*.)

-   If the *destructor* argument is not *NULL*, it will be called with the capsule when it is destroyed.
+   If the *destructor* argument is not *NULL*, it will be called with the capsule as its argument when it is destroyed.

    If this capsule will be stored as an attribute of a module, the *name* should be specified as ``modulename.attributename``.
 This will enable other modules to import the capsule using :cfunc:`PyCapsule_Import`.

-.. cfunction:: void* PyCapsule_GetPointer(PyObject* capsule, const char* name)
+.. cfunction:: void* PyCapsule_GetPointer(PyObject *capsule, const char *name)

    Retrieve the *pointer* stored in the capsule.
 On failure, set an exception and return *NULL*.

    The *name* parameter must compare exactly to the name stored in the capsule.